Andranofito

 Andranofito (also Ambohimierambe-Andranofito) is a town and commune in Madagascar.
 It belongs to the district of Antanifotsy, which is a part of Vakinankaratra Region.
 The population of the commune was 15,127 in the 2018.

-Primary and junior level secondary education are available in town.
-The majority (99%) of the population of the commune are farmers.
-The most important crop is rice, while other important products are sweet granadillas, maize and potatoes.
+Primary and junior secondary education is available in town.
+The majority (99%) of the commune's population consists of farmers.
+The most important crop is rice, followed by sweet granadillas, maize and potatoes.
 Services provide employment for 1% of the population.